JackLawhorn/Heavens-Above-Gardens-Below/Posts/Extracted/Storm Elves.md

 ---

 > The assertions made in these materials are based on the accounts of the [[Mundial Aspects|elemental motes]] and later verified by the observations of the many [[scholars of the City]].
+For more, see [[The Elf who fell from the sky]].

 The Storm Elves are the air force of the [[Elven Legion]], wielders of powerful [[nyxfire]] bolts and pilots of a great fleet of [[cloudcraft]].